 6. MSP [Membership Service Provider ]

-Enterprise specific chaincode is what most people call smart contracts.Chaincode are deployed over channels.
+Enterprise specific chaincode is what most people call smart contracts.Chaincode is deployed over channels.

-Chaincode are packaged for deployment on the Hyperledger Fabric blockchain-network.
-Chaincode is one of the key components and there are 2 types of chaincode, a general chaincode provided by developer or user and a system chaincode hosted by Fabric framework to communicate.
-As a blockchain system, a Chaincode defines series of executable business logic which are stored in the ledger.
+Chaincode is packaged for deployment on the Hyperledger Fabric blockchain network.
+Chaincode is one of the key components and there are 2 types of chaincode, a general chaincode provided by a developer or user and a system chaincode hosted by Fabric framework to communicate.
+As a blockchain system, a Chaincode defines a series of executable business logic that are stored in the ledger.
 Fabric uses a general-purpose programming language called as chaincode to fulfill the business logic and access the ledger data.
-It encapsulate both the asset definitions and the business logic (or transactions) for modifying those assets.
+It encapsulates both the asset definitions and the business logic (or transactions) for modifying those assets.

 The business logic inside the chaincode governs all the transactions.

 The peer state database are LevelDB and CouchDB and officially supported in Fabric.
 LevelDB is embedded into the peer node and its default key-value state database embedded in the peer process.
 LevelDB is the default state database in the official document of Fabric.
 CouchDB is another optional state database that can support rich data query function when the chaincode data is constructed as JSON format.
 Compared to LevelDB, the shortcoming is that the CouchDB has lower efficiency on data processing.

 A chaincode persists a set of data which called world state that contains all current state values of objects.
 All world state data are organized as key-value pairs.
 Chain codes can use put, get and delete operations to interact with world states.
 The latest values of all keys in chaincodes are stored in a state database.